OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/camera_spi_lcd/README.md

 ### Hardware Required

+- Olimex ESP32-P4-DevKit
+- MOD-LCD2.8RTP display
 - OV5647 or SC2336 camera sensor, or other camera sensors
-- MOD-LCD2.8RTP display
-- ESP32-P4-DevKit
+- Adapter for the UEXT connectors - UEXT-MPQ or UEXT-PQ
+- Cables for the adapter and the boards to connect everything

 **Note:** OV5647 has its own ISP functions, whereas SC2336 is a camera sensor without ISP functions.
 You can use the ESP on-chip ISP functions to tune the image together with the sensor ISP functions, if the image quality is not as expected.